Friday, April 30, 2010

 Tuesday, April 27, 2010

-Go green: zucchini with thyme
+Lemon zucchini saute with thyme and parmesan

 As much fun as it is to cook a fancy and elaborate entree, sometimes I feel bad for the side dishes -- they are such an afterthought most of the time.
 A side salad.
 Steamed rice or a plain vegetable.
 Heck, I've eaten sides that don't even get the benefit of a little basic salt and pepper.
 What gives, people?!
 Why can't the shining star of a meal be a side dish or two?
 After all, most vegetables are much prettier than the colors of typical main dishes (think beef, chicken, fish... brown, ivory and white).
 So, I dedicate this post to you, the side dish, the middle child of the food world.
 No longer will you be eaten just for filler or ignored because there is a luxurious dessert waiting in the wings.